actuallyrizzn/courtlistener-sdk/docs/user_guide.md

-# CourtListener Python SDK — User Guide
+# CourtListener Python SDK — User Guide (Unofficial)

-Welcome to the CourtListener Python SDK!
+Welcome to the **unofficial** CourtListener Python SDK!
 This guide will help you get started, use all major features, and follow best practices for working with the CourtListener API.

+**⚠️ Important Notice**: This is an unofficial SDK developed by the community and is not affiliated with, endorsed by, or officially supported by CourtListener or Free Law Project.

 ## Table of Contents
 - [Installation](#installation)